 Bras with underwire aren’t recommended for pregnant or breast feeding women as the underwire can put pressure on your milk ducts which can lead to blockages and mastitis during and after pregnancy.
-It’s likely that your breasts may become larger as your milk comes in, so if you feel any discomfort wearing your maternity bra come in for another fitting.
+It’s likely your breasts may become larger as your milk comes in, so if you feel any discomfort wearing your maternity bra, come in for another fitting.

-Wearing a well-fitting maternity bra will not only help your breasts to feel supported and comfortable during this time of significant change and growth but it will also help prevent stretching of delicate breast tissue and ‘sagging’.
+Wearing a well-fitting maternity bra will not only help your breasts to feel supported and comfortable during this time of significant change and growth, but it will also help prevent stretching of delicate breast tissue and ‘sagging’.
 A good maternity bra will also help to support your back.

 Maternity bras also allow room for your diaphragm to grow and expand during pregnancy, which is not something regular bras are designed for.
 Maternity bras have softer cups, wider straps and six rows of hooks and eyes to adjust for diaphragm expansion during pregnancy and tighten after your baby is born.

 Why do I need to buy a maternity bra?